dirkjanm/firefox-send-to-xbmc/README.md

 Run the plugin with `cfx run`
 Create an xpi that you can drag and drop to your browser with `cfx xpi`

+To add the "Options" button in the Add-ons Manager, replace the `install.rdf` file in the xpi file with the `install.rdf` file from the repository using an archive manager such as 7-zip.

 ## License

 MIT